Forté Foundation

 nystern

-NYU Stern consistently enrolls one of the highest percentages of women among top-tier business schools.
-In fact, 36% of 2006’s incoming class is female.
+NYU Stern consistently enrolls one of the highest percentages of women among top business schools.
 Women at Stern are a unique mix of individuals from across the globe who bring with them expertise from a variety of industries.
 Female professors, representing more than 20% of our faculty, play a critical role in the school's success and teach some of the most popular classes at Stern, including Women in Business Leadership.

 One of our many notable female faculty members is Sheila Wellington.
 Prior to coming to Stern, Professor Wellington spent over a decade as the president of Catalyst, the nation’s premier nonprofit research and advisory organization on women’s private-sector leadership.

-Every year Stern hosts two major events to welcome our female applicants.
-In the fall, Opening Doors for Women features women’s perspectives on the MBA experience and provides opportunities to meet the Stern community.
-In the spring, Stern hosts Spotlight on Stern Women, a special interview day for women and an opportunity to attend our Stern Women in Business (SWIB) annual conference.
+Every year, Stern hosts two major events to welcome our female applicants.
+Our marquee recruiting event, Opening Doors for Women, is held each fall and includes breakfast with current students and alumnae and a student/alumnae panel.
+In the winter, Stern hosts Spotlight on Stern Women, a special interview day for women and an opportunity to attend our Stern Women in Business (SWIB) annual conference.
 The conference attracts professional women and student leaders from all fields to discuss issues affecting women in the workplace.
-Notable guest speakers have included Kathleen A. Corbet, President, Standard & Poor’s and Carla Hendra, President, OgilvyOne North America.
+Past speakers include, Andrea Jung, Chairman and CEO, Avon Products, Kathleen A. Corbet, Former President, Standard & Poor’s and Carla Hendra, Chairman Global Strategy and Innovation, OgilvyOne North America.

 Sponsor Spotlights: Tepper School of Business at Carnegie Mellon